apache/mxnet/docs/tutorials/java/mxnet_java_on_intellij.md

 After clicking Finish, you will be presented with the project's first view.
 The project's `pom.xml` will be open for editing.

 **Step 3.** The Java packages are currently available on Maven.
-Add this under the `dependencies` tag :
+Add the following under the `dependencies` tag :

 ```html
 <dependency>